os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/bounded-buffer.md

 int size
 : The number of elements in the array, i.e., the size of the buffer.

+int in
+: The index in the array where the next item should be produced.

 int out
-: The index in the array where the next items should be produced.

-int in
 : The index in the array from where the next item should be consumed.

 psem_t *mutex